FFRI/ProjectChampollion/docs_src/src/part2.md

 ```

 The following is the reverse-engineering result of `LC_AOT_METADATA` command structure.
-It contains the information about the entry point and the offset to the path name of the x86\_64 executable.
+It contains the information about the code section and the offset to the path name of the x86\_64 executable.

 ```c
 struct lc_aot_metadata {